 I became a goodwill ambassador of BRICS countries and participated in various other projects, including Girl Up, Girls with Impact, Lean In India, SDGs For Children, SDG Choupal, National Youth Council of India (NYCI) and She’s Mercedes.

-I have been selected into the WLF Ambassador programme 2020 by the World Literacy Foundation (WLF).
-The WLF Ambassador programme aims to bring together individuals from all over the world to be a local voice and fundraise for literacy in their schools, universities, communities or social groups.
+I have been selected for the WLF Ambassador programme 2020 by the World Literacy Foundation (WLF).
+The WLF Ambassador program aims to bring together individuals from all over the world to be a local voice and fundraise for literacy in their schools, universities, communities, or social groups.

 Right now I am working on gender equality and the prevention of violence against women and girls through my initiative called Sports to Lead.